lucasldemello/react-zero-to-mastery-course/projects/miniblog/README.md

 ### Firebase Setup

-1. Go to [Firebase Console](https://console.firebase.google.com/) and create a new project.
+1. Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
-2. In the project dashboard, click **Firestore Database** and create a new database in test mode.
+2. In your project dashboard, select **Firestore Database** and create a new database (start in test mode for development).
-3. Go to **Project Settings** > **General** and add a new web app.
+3. Go to **Project Settings** > **General** and register a new web app.
-4. Copy the Firebase config object.
+4. Copy your Firebase config object.

 ### Environment Variables

+You can copy the provided `.env.sample` file to `.env` and replace the placeholder values with your Firebase config:

-Create a `.env` file in the root directory and add your Firebase config:
+Create a `.env` file in the root directory and add your Firebase config values:

 ```env
 VITE_FIREBASE_API_KEY=your_firebase_api_key